Old Fashioned Poppy Seed or Coleslaw Dressing

 Storing the Dressing:

-The dressing keeps its emulsion well for weeks in the fridge.
-It will thicken just a bit, but if kept in a wide-mouth jar, a few minutes at room temperature and a quick stir take care of that.
+The dressing keeps its emulsion well for weeks in the fridge if made with a blender.
+It will thicken just a bit, but if kept in a wide-mouth jar, a few minutes at room temperature, and a quick stir will take care of that.

 Bonus: This dressing stands up so much better at outdoor events than a mayo or a buttermilk dressing.
 Of course, from a food safety standpoint, it is important to keep all cold food cold.